 Bay Area Revival

-Kari McIntosh and FORMA Construction transform a Spanish Colonial in the San Francisco Peninsula back to its multicultural roots.
-Originally built in 1992, the home had good bones, but the interiors were unremarkable and had no “soul.”
-A series of recent haphazard remodels felt very heavy-handed and outdated.
-One of the client’s primary goals was to create a more Spanish/Mediterranean-style home to reflect this history.
+Interior Designer Kari McIntosh and FORMA Construction transformed this Spanish Colonial home in the San Francisco Peninsula back to its multicultural roots.
+Originally built in 1992, the home had good bones, but the interiors were unremarkable and lacked “soul.”
+A series of recent haphazard remodels felt heavy-handed and outdated.
+The client’s primary goal was to create a more Spanish/Mediterranean-style home that reflected this history through a thoughtful Bay Area home remodel.

 Interior Designer